Watershed Physical Description

 A simulation run is created by combining a basin model, meteorologic model, and control specifications.
 Run options include a precipitation or flow ratio, capability to save all basin state

 information at a point in time, and ability to begin a simulation run from previously saved state information.

 Simulation results can be viewed from the basin map.
 Global and element summary tables include information on peak flow, total volume, and other variables.
 A time-series table and graph are

-from multiple elements and multiple simulation runs can also be viewed.
+available for elements.
+Results from multiple elements and multiple simulation runs can also be viewed.
 All graphs and tables can be printed.

 Back to the top

 Most parameters for methods included in subbasin and reach elements can be estimated automatically using optimization trials.
 Observed discharge must be available for at least one element before

+optimization can begin.
 Parameters at any element upstream of the observed flow location can be estimated.
 Seven different objective functions are available to estimate the goodness-of-fit between

 the computed results and observed discharge.
 Two different search methods can be used to minimize the objective function.
 Constraints can be imposed to restrict the parameter space of the search

 Back to the top

 The basin model includes features designed to increase the efficiency of producing forecasts of future conditions in a real-time operation mode.
 Zones can be created that group subbasins together

 on the basis of similar hydrologic conditions or regional characteristics.
 Zones can be assigned separately for loss rate, transform, baseflow, and channel routing processes.
 The forecast

-alternative is a type of simulation that uses a basin model and meteorologic model in combination with control parameters to forecast future flows.
+alternative is a type of simulation that uses a basin model and meteorologic model in combination with control parameters to forecast future conditions.
 Parameter values can be adjusted by zone and

 blending can be applied at elements with observed flow.